splanck/vc/docs/building.md

 If the selected archive is missing the compiler prints an error similar to `vc: internal libc archive 'libc/libc64.a' not found.
 Build it with 'make libc64'`.

+The bundled libc is intentionally single-threaded.
+It does not implement `pthread` primitives and provides a stub `pthread_create` that aborts at runtime.
+Programs linked against the internal library must therefore avoid creating additional threads.

 ## Additional build steps

 Extra source files can be passed to the build using the `EXTRA_SRC`